From Gold to Granite

-The town of Keystone, SD was established in the late 1800's at the end of the Black Hills Gold Rush era.
-Today, it is a tourist destination, owing its fame to the carving of Mount Rushmore.
+The town of Keystone, SD was established in the late 1800s at the end of the Black Hills Gold Rush era.
+Today, it is a tourist destination, owing to its fame to the carving of Mount Rushmore.
 But the town existed years before the monument was even conceived.
-This paper is an attempt to look at the beginnings of Keystone, how it developed, and how Mount Rushmore changed this once booming gold rush town into the tourist town it is today.
+This paper is an attempt to look at the beginnings of Keystone, how it developed, and how Mount Rushmore changed this once-booming gold rush town into the tourist town it is today.

 The first phase was defined by the entry of prospectors into the region.
-Gold was first discovered in the area around present day Keystone, SD in 1875 in Battle Creek.
+Gold was first discovered in the area around present-day Keystone, SD in 1875 in Battle Creek.
 Miners soon started to flood the area and Harney City, named after nearby Harney Peak, was established.
-According to the New York Tribune about 300 miners were working the area that year.
-Annual figures for placer gold, or gold panned from the streams, from the Harney area are in the millions of dollars.
+According to the New York Tribune, about 300 miners were working in the area that year.
+Annual figures for placer gold or gold panned from the streams, from the Harney area are in the millions of dollars.

 The first settler to the region was a man by the name of Fred J Cross who built a cabin in Buckeye Gulch in 1877.

 As more people came into the area, the town started to develop.
 On January 22, 1877, L Field Whitbeck, in a letter to the Sidney Telegraph of Sidney, Nebraska wrote, "These districts are now well-settled and new arrivals occur daily.
 This deletable burg, located twenty miles northeast of Custer, now contains twenty-five cabins and about seventy-five residents, including now two of the gentler sex, bless, their hearts, who are here visiting."
 And again on May 22, 1877, he wrote, "Harney City now has one store and one saloon but a second store will open soon.
 It also has a sawmill owned by Bock and Company."
 Through Whitbeck, the development and growth of the town are visible.